NAPE Launches ‘Home Care Is Healthcare’ Campaign

-The Newfoundland and Labrador Association of Public and Private Employees (NAPE) officially launched the ‘Home Care Is Healthcare’ public relations advertising campaign today.
-The ads will run province-wide on a wide array of platforms.
+NAPE has launched a new advertising campaign centred around home care.
+The ‘Home Care Is Healthcare’ advertising campaign will run province-wide on a wide array of platforms.

-The ads can be viewed at the following link – CLICK HERE

 “Home care has become an essential part of our province’s healthcare system,” said NAPE President Jerry Earle.
 “Home care gives those who need support the ability to stay in their own homes and in their own communities.
 It allows people to get better, grow, and be independent, which is good for their physical and mental health.
 Home care gives loved ones peace of mind.
 And it reduces stress and strain on our healthcare system – while saving our province money.”